 Once I stopped teaching, I discovered what it meant to put myself and my priorities first.
 I quit teaching and found myself again.

 This job gives me the flexibility and emotional reserve that teaching could not give me.
 I have great benefits.
 Paid time to be with my family.
 Long (I use this term lightly for all my non-U.S friends) maternity leave options.
 A boss that encourages me to take care of my family first.
 I have bathroom breaks.
 There is accessible clean drinking water and coffee.
 I have the respect of my colleagues with how I use my time and my schedule.
 I no longer have a heart filled with teaching pride.
 But as an employee, and a human, I have much more outside of that.

 This is not to say there are not excellent teachers who are also wives, mothers, friends, and coaches.
 There are many and I know a ton of them.
 I am cheering them on every single day.
 I also know a lot of teachers who have had their lights burned out.
 Their fires in the classroom diminished.
 Their marriages ended.
 I know those teachers too.
-I quit teaching so that I would not become one of these women.
+Quitting teaching was the best decision for me so that I would not become one of these women.

 My future students deserved the great teacher I once was.
 The teacher that made them her world.
-I quit teaching when I could no longer be that teacher.
+Quitting teaching was necessary when I could no longer be that teacher.